luavela/luavela/docs/public/style-templates.rst

     /*
      * Any appropriate description of the module.
+     * Copyright (C) 2020-2021 LuaVela Authors.
+See Copyright Notice in COPYRIGHT
-     * Copyright (C) 2015-2019 IPONWEB Ltd. See Copyright Notice in COPYRIGHT *
+     * Copyright (C) 2015-2020 IPONWEB Ltd. See Copyright Notice in COPYRIGHT *
      * Portions taken verbatim or adapted from LuaJIT.
      * Copyright (C) 2005-2017 Mike Pall.
 See Copyright Notice in luajit.h